twada/escallmatch/README.md

 ### var isMatched = matcher.test(node)

-Returns boolean result whether `node` matches the API definition or not.
-Returns `false` if not matched.
+Tests whether `node` matches the API definition or not.

+ - Returns `true` if matched.
+ - Returns `false` if not matched.

 `node` should be an AST node object defined in [Mozilla JavaScript AST spec](https://developer.mozilla.org/en-US/docs/SpiderMonkey/Parser_API).

 ### var argMatched = matcher.matchArgument(node, parentNode)

 Returns match result object representing whether `node` (and its `parentNode`) matches some argument of the API definition or not.

-Returns `null` if not matched.
-If matched, returns object like `{name: 'actual', kind: 'mandatory'}`, whose `name` is an argument name in pattern string and `kind` is `'mandatory'` or `'optional'`.
+ - Returns `null` if not matched.
+ - If matched, returns object like `{name: 'actual', kind: 'mandatory'}`, whose `name` is an argument name in the API definition and `kind` is `'mandatory'` or `'optional'`.

 `node` and `parentNode` should be AST node objects defined in [Mozilla JavaScript AST spec](https://developer.mozilla.org/en-US/docs/SpiderMonkey/Parser_API).